raulpy271/trust-lesson/README.md

     </a>
 </p>

+Trust Lesson is a virtual learning environment, it's suitable to teach online courses which the lessons need to be synchronous and require to validate the presence of the tutee.

 > Recently, I had lessons to get my driver's license.
 The lessons were remotely through a meeting service.
 This service usually takes pictures of the students and later does a manual verification to check that the picture really shows a student watching the classes.
 >
 > So I had an idea 💡 : **It'd be awesome to create a similar system where human validation is done using computer vision, and I did.**

+The project was developed considering scenarios when it's needed to prove that a certain student had watched the lessons, this proof is done by capturing pictures of the students and later validating the images using AI.

+An example of when this service can be used is when a company need to give a course to professionals who will work in a critical system, then it's needed to had legal garantee that the professionals participated fully of the course.